f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 your application running in the public cloud.
 You will use a CE node that has already been deployed in the public cloud environment.
 In this example, the application does not have Internet connectivity via the public cloud.

-Your design includes the following workflow Client -> RE -> CE -> Protected application resource.
+Your design includes the following workflow **Client -> RE -> CE -> Protected application resource**.
 Let's get started!

 .. image:: _static/lab2-appworld2025-topology-diagram.png